 👤 This documentation is intended for SQL Users on sites that have access to the Cache Infrastructure.
 The Periscope Cache is part of Data Engine and is an add-on feature.
 Administrators can reach out to their Customer Success Manager if interested in enabling the Cache Infrastructure for their instance.

 Explicit Cache provides the option of directly querying the Periscope Cache.
-The Explicit Cache feature is available to customers that join Periscope Data Cache after May 2018.
+The Explicit Cache feature is available to all customers.

-Explicit Cache-enabled customers can run queries against the cache by selecting the Periscope Cache in the database dropdown menu in the SQL editor.
+Queries can be run directly against the cache by selecting the Periscope Cache in the database dropdown menu in the SQL editor.

 New tables can be added to the Periscope Cache by navigating to the cache menu via the settings icon in the bottom left corner of the screen.
 If the cache option is not visible, please reach out to the Customer Success Manager to enable this feature for the account.
 To import tables into the cache, please follow the instructions on setting caching strategies.